afredojala/swapi-explore/README.md

 A Limitation with duckdb, only one thread per database.
 Utilize a postgres proxy (like buenavista) to handle multiple connection to better develop locally

 ### Increase developer experience

+Dockerize the complete approach, can share the duckdb database between container and run everything with compose